-The Kane County Sheriff's Office recognizes the importance for Detainees to receive visits with agency representatives in order for services to be provided.
+The Kane County Sheriff's Office recognizes the importance of Detainees being able to receive visits with agency representatives in order for services to be provided.
 In order to allow these visits to take place, the Kane County Sheriff's Office has rules and procedures in place to make the process safe and effective for all parties involved.

-Members of the clergy may submit applications to visit members of their respective congregation while the Detainee is in custody.
-The following are Clergy Visiting requirements.
+Members of the clergy may submit an application to visit members of their respective congregation while the Detainee is in custody.
+The following are requirements for Clergy visits.

 If the above-noted requirements have been met and you desire to meet with a Detainee as a member of the clergy, then complete the "Visiting Clergy" application.

 When filling out the application you will need to attach both of the documents below.

 - A copy of your Driver's license or state ID card

 - Either a copy of a certificate of ordination or a letter from an official inside of the church which states you are in good standing with the church and able to minister on their behalf